 Bottom view of chassis.
 As in my Octal Tribander, separate circuits are used for the receiver preselector and transmitter driver.
 Each has its own dual section variable capacitor.
 A total of four relays are used to accomplish T/R and tune functions.
 The main T/R relay is mounted sideways in the VFO compartment.
 Towards the chassis rear can be seen a small module that contains two plug-in relays in DIP packages, as well as various other miscellaneous components and circuits that would have been onerous to mount on terminal strips.
 The fourth relay is a SPDT type in the PA cage used to switch the antenna between the transmitter and receiver.

 A piece of angle stock runs sideways across the mid-chassis area.
 In conjunction with the vertical shields, this adds a lot of torsional strength to the LMB chassis, which is only .050" soft aluminum.

 I used old fashioned carbon composition resistors almost everywhere to get that vintage look.
 Plus I have thousands of them.
 All were checked prior to installation to make sure they were within tolerance.
-But the simple fact is that in most of these tube circuits, actual values are not all that critical.
+But the simple fact is that in most of these tube circuits, exact values are not all that critical.
 I did use metal film resistors in the metering circuits, where stability is more important.